 Course Name and Description Units Bar Exam Preparation I This course is designed to help students prepare to take and pass the California Bar Exam.
 Students will learn an abundance of test-taking techniques to aid in studying, practicing, and taking the exam itself.
 Students will perform a series of multiple-choice questions and write a series of essays covering subjects tested on the CA bar exam.
 Students will also learn strategies for writing a performance test.
 3 Bar Exam Preparation II This course will build on Bar Exam Preparation I, and students will take a series of multiple-choice questions and write a series of essays covering subjects tested on the CA bar exam under timed conditions.
 Students will also gain experience writing a performance test under timed conditions.
 Prerequisites: Bar Exam Preparation I. 3 Business Organizations I This course introduces students to the laws governing agency, partnerships, and corporations.
 It covers liability and fiduciary obligations of agents, fiduciary obligations and rights of partners, dissolution, limited partnership, corporate entity and limited liability, shareholder derivative actions, and duties of officers and directors.
-2 Business Organizations II 2 This course builds on Business Organizations I and introduces the Limited Liability Company including formation, the Operating Agreement, Piercing the LLC Veil, Fiduciary Obligations and Dissolution, and then the course will introduce Rule 10b-5, insider trading, mergers and acquisitions and problems of control.
-Prerequisites: Business Organizations I Civil Procedure I This course provides a survey of the Federal Rules of Civil Procedure and California Code of Civil Procedure.
-Students are given an overview of structure of a lawsuit and the court system and introduced to general principles of personal jurisdiction, subject matter jurisdiction, venue, and conflicts of law.
-3 Civil Procedure II This course builds on Civil Procedure I and explores mechanisms such as pleadings, responses to complaints, amended pleadings, joinder of claims and parties, class actions, and the scope and mechanisms of discovery.
-It also covers disposition without trial, trial, claim preclusion and issue preclusion.
+2 Business Organizations II This course builds on Business Organizations I and introduces the Limited Liability Company including formation, the Operating Agreement, Piercing the LLC Veil, Fiduciary Obligations and Dissolution.
+The course will also introduce Rule 10b-5, insider trading, mergers and acquisitions and problems of control.
+2 Civil Procedure I This course provides a survey of the Federal Rules of Civil Procedure and CA Code of Civil Procedure.
+Students are given an overview of the structure of a lawsuit and the court system and introduced to general principles of personal jurisdiction, subject matter jurisdiction, venue, and conflicts of law.
+3 Civil Procedure II This course builds on Civil Procedure I and explores mechanisms such as pleadings, responses to complaints, amended pleadings, joinder of claims and parties, class actions, and the scope and mechanisms of discovery as well as disposition without trial, trial, claim preclusion and issue preclusion.
 Prerequisites: Civil Procedure I. 3 Community Property This course provides a survey of California community property law and covers characterization, management and control of property, and division of property at dissolution.
-3
+3 Constitutional Law I This course introduces the U.S. Constitution, the Articles of Confederation, and the Supreme Court.
+It covers the legislative power, the executive power, and the judicial power, including enumerated powers, limits on congressional power, state power, and executive power, and separation of powers, and concepts of judicial review, such as political question doctrine, standing, ripeness, and mootness.
+3 Constitutional Law II This course covers concepts of slavery, citizenship, due process, and equal protection of the law.
+Students will explore the scope of the Thirteenth and Fourteenth Amendments and individual rights regarding freedom of speech and press, freedom of association, free exercise of religion, no law respecting the establishment of religion, the right to keep and bear arms, and taking private property for public use.
+Prerequisites: Constitutional Law I. 3